Proto:Sonic the Hedgehog CD (Sega CD)/Prototype 712

 Prototype 712 is a much later prototype of Sonic CD, named because the CD dates itself to July 12th, 1993.
 This is a later build of the game that is near completion, but is still unfinished in places and has some differences.
 One version was found and dumped by Phugolz, while a second one was found and dumped by The Cutting Room Floor and Hidden Palace on October 26th, 2019, as part of Sonic Month.

-- Despite the Title Screen having the proper title, the game is still referred as "CD SONIC THE HEDGEHOG" internally.
+- Despite the title screen having the proper title, the game is still referred to as "CD SONIC THE HEDGEHOG" internally.

 - Save files created by this prototype can be used in the final game, and vice versa.